Taknok/Mull-Fenix/README.md

 Divested Computing Group is not affiliated with Mozilla

-Mull is not sponsored or endorsed by Mozilla
+Ermine is not sponsored or endorsed by Mozilla

 Firefox source code is available at https://hg.mozilla.org